-Presented to the senior with the highest numerical average (4 years); the recipient must have attended (at minimum) his or her junior and senior years at Clarksville Academy.
-In addition, he or she must have chosen a stringent course of study to include two AP or dual enrollment courses during both the junior and senior years.
+Presented to the senior with the highest grade point average (4 years); the recipient must have attended (at minimum) his or her junior and senior years at Clarksville Academy.
+In addition, he or she must have chosen a rigorous course of study to include, at minimum, two AP or dual enrollment courses during both the junior and senior years.
 (This is determined after seven semesters.)